mvdkwast/obsidian-structural-editing/README.md

 > This code is work in progress.

-Plugin for [Obsidian](https://obsidian.md) that allows you to manipulate text in a structural aware way.
+Plugin for [Obsidian](https://obsidian.md) that allows you to manipulate text in a structure aware way.

 This plugin exposes the following commands, which can be mapped to keyboard shortcuts :
 - `Stuctural Editing: Grow selection`